csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

 * `t-`: Signify that a class is responsible for adding a Theme to a view.
 It lets us know that UI Components’ current cosmetic appearance may be due to the presence of a theme.
+* `s-`: Signify that a class creates a new styling context or <i>Scope</i>.
+  Similar to a Theme, but not necessarily cosmetic, these should be used sparingly—they can be open to abuse and lead to poor CSS if not used wisely.
 * `is-`, `has-`: Signify that the piece of UI in question is currently styled a certain way because of a state or condition.
 This stateful namespace is gorgeous, and comes from [SMACSS](https://smacss.com/).
 It tells us that the